-Lastly, when we talk about quality, we need to mention one very important thing: colors.
+Lastly, when we talk about quality, we need to mention one significant thing: colors.
 The colors will be a bit off if you didn’t adjust them in the app knowing the result, that you will get in the actual print, but they definitely remind me of photos from the early ‘80s.

 Fujifilm advertises that this printer can print up to 100 photos per charge.
 However, I printed 60 photos and the charge is still at 80%, so I believe it will last longer than advertised.
 The only reason why I can’t test this now is that I got only 60 exposures.
 I did order more but it will take a couple of days for them to arrive.

 EASY PRINT TECHNOLOGY – Mini Smartphone Printer Lets You Print 2.1 X 3.4” Photos Direct From Android or iOS Device; No Cables or Buttons Necessary.
 WIRELESS CONVENIENCE – NFC One Touch for Android Launches Kodak App to Print in Seconds; Also Compatible With iOS/Android Via Bluetooth.

 Select the best shots from your smartphone and get Instax prints just by transferring the shots from the app to SP-3 via a Wi-Fi connection.
 You can also print images to your Instagram, Facebook, Google Photos, Flickr, and Dropbox accounts.